CrowdHailer/pachyderm/eventstore/README.md

 Once events are committed, `MyApp.Mailer.dispatch(message, config)` will be called.

-It is up to the implementer to make sure no side effects happen in the `handle` function.
+It is up to the implementer to make sure no side effects happen in the `execute` function.
 Elixir/erlang cannot guarantee that something has not been done.

 I don't believe there is any harm in having a sidecause in the handle function,